 When pollutants and chemicals are released into the atmosphere or environment Smog Form.
 These pollutants may be natural or by a human.
-The pollutants caused by humans are of more worry due to the strength of pollutants produced by burning and extraction of fossil fuels and coal.
+The pollutants caused by humans are of more worry due to the strength of pollutants produced by the burning and extraction of fossil fuels and coal.
 These pollutants are known to cause extreme Health effects.

 In the stratosphere, ozone protects the earth from harmful ultraviolet radiation, and on the ground, it is dangerous to human health.
-When vehicle emissions containing volatile organic compounds and nitrogen oxides interact in the presence of the sunlight ground-level ozone is formed.
+When vehicle emissions containing volatile organic compounds and nitrogen oxides interact in the presence of sunlight ground-level ozone is formed.

 Types of Smog

-The high concentration of sulfur oxides in the air is a result of London smog and is occurs by the use of sulfur-bearing fossil fuels, especially coal.
+The high concentration of sulfur oxides in the air is a result of London smog and is occurs through the use of sulfur-bearing fossil fuels, especially coal.
 This type of smog is exceeded by moisture and a high concentration of suspended particulate matter in the air.

 Photochemical smog occurs most prominently in urban areas that have a large number of automobiles and vehicles.
 This type of smog requires neither fog nor smoke; it has its origin in nitrogen oxides and hydrocarbon vapors emitted